 The main protection method for Vital Records is through Duplication and Dispersal.
 Because paper copies are both fragile and easily misplaced, it is best for Vital Records to be duplicated digitally.
 A simple solution is to scan them onto a network drive or cloud storage.
 Although scanning many documents can be time consuming initially, once a scanning process is implemented, scanning will only need to be done as new paper documents are received.
 Before beginning the scanning process, it is important to refer to the UW Scanning Requirements.
 Click here to get started on a Records Management-approved scanning policy for your office.

 If your Vital Records already exist electronically, Duplication and Dispersal mean that the electronic records are regularly backed up to an off-site location.
 For disaster recovery purposes, it is best practice that the backups be located a minimum of 15 miles from wherever the primary copy is stored.
 In addition to offerings managed by your department or UW-IT, the University offers two options for cloud-based storage, which are backed-up by their service provider: UW Google Drive and UW OneDrive for Business.
 Both of these options allow existing documents to be uploaded and new files to be saved to the cloud as they are created.
 While both presented cloud services are FERPA-approved, only OneDrive for Business is also HIPAA-approved.
-To learn more about ensuring access to records stored in the cloud, refer to the Records Management page on best practices for utilizing cloud-based applications.
+Consider using centrally managed cloud repositories like UW's enterprise Document Management System (DMS) or SharePoint, that are not solely managed under one NetID.
+To learn more about ensuring access to records stored in the cloud, refer to the Records Management page on best practices for utilizing cloud-based applications and visit our webpage on Choosing the Right Electronic Storage Location.

 Sole-Copy Vital Records